-Authentication When Restoring the vCenter Server Appliance
+Authentication When Restoring a vCenter Server Instance

-During the process of restoring the vCenter Server Appliance from a backup image, you cannot use vCenter Single Sign-On authentication.
-You must use local authentication until the appliance is fully configured.
+During the process of restoring a vCenter Server instance from a backup image, you cannot use vCenter Single Sign-On authentication.
+You must use local authentication until the vCenter Server instance is fully configured.

-When you restore your vCenter Server Appliance from a backup file, it begins in an unconfigured state.
+When you restore your vCenter Server instance from a backup file, it begins in an unconfigured state.
 During this time, you must use local authentication to access the Management API.
 When you use local authentication, do not use the vSphere Automation API endpoint.
-Instead, you must connect your client to port 5480 of the appliance.
+Instead, you must connect your client to port 5480 of the vCenter Server instance.

 When you use local authentication you must pass user name and password credentials with each method invocation.
-Use credentials that are known to the guest operating system of the appliance.
+Use credentials that are known to the guest operating system of the vCenter Server instance.

-Availability of Services While Restoring the vCenter Server Appliance
+Availability of Services While Restoring a vCenter Server Instance

-During the process of restoring the vCenter Server backup file in the vCenter Server Appliance, services in the appliance must restart.
+During the process of restoring the vCenter Server backup file, services in the vCenter Server instance must restart.
 While they are restarting, your API client receives an error message.

-You can write your client to trap the error, but you have no way to know when the Appliance services are running again.
+You can write your client to trap the error, but you have no way to know when the vCenter Server services are running again.
 To determine when the restore process is complete, you must retry the API connection until it succeeds, then request the status of the job.

-Restore the vCenter Server Appliance by Using the API
+Restore a vCenter Server Instance by Using the API

-You can use the Management API of the vCenter Server Appliance to restore the appliance from a backup file containing the vCenter Server database and key components of the appliance.
+You can use the Management API of to restore a vCenter Server instance from a backup file containing the vCenter Server database and key components of the vCenter Server instance.

-- Verify that the backed up vCenter Server Appliance is powered off. - A new vCenter Server Appliance must be deployed in an unconfigured state, except that it must have a fully qualified domain name or IP address that matches the old one. - Verify that the new vCenter Server Appliance has the same build number as the one in the backup file. - Verify that the new vCenter Server Appliance has a size equal to or greater than the old one.
-If the old vCenter Server Appliance was customized to exceed the largest template size, the new one must be customized to the same size. - If the old vCenter Server Appliance was deployed with an external Platform Services Controller, the new one must be also.
-If the old one was deployed in an embedded configuration, the new one must be also. - Verify that no other backup or restore jobs are running. - Verify that the destination storage location is accessible to the appliance restore process.
+Verify that the backed up vCenter Server instance is powered off.

+- A new vCenter Server instance must be deployed in an unconfigured state, except that it must have a fully qualified domain name or IP address that matches the old one. - Verify that the new vCenter Server instance has the same build number as the one in the backup file. - Verify that the new vCenter Server instance has a size equal to or greater than the old one.
+If the old vCenter Server instance was customized to exceed the largest template size, the new one must be customized to the same size. - Verify that no other backup or restore jobs are running. - Verify that the destination storage location is accessible to the vCenter Server restore process.